oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/auxiliary-images.md

   and `domain.spec.configuration.model.modelHome` fields are set to reference a directory that contains the files from the smaller images.

-The advantages of auxiliary image for Model In Image domains are:
+The advantages of auxiliary images for Model In Image domains are:

 - Use or patch a WebLogic installation image without needing to include a WDT installation, application archive, or model artifacts within the image.